bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/Eclipse/README.md

 ![](images/3.png)

-# Unselect ECLIPSE and finish te configuration
+# Unselect ECLIPSE and finish the configuration

 ![](images/4.png)

-# Check that the resources folder has the tree/tokens.json
+# Check that the resources folder has the tree/tokens.json files

 ![](images/5.png)

-# Synchronize the project OmpSs Autocompletion Features with BSCPragmas using the "synchronize" button
+# Synchronize OmpSs Autocompletion Features project with BSCPragmas

+Display the file "features.xml" in OmpSs Autocompletion Features, and use the "synchronize" button to synchronize it with BSCPragmas

 ![](images/6.png)